Seagate/cortx-motr/doc/HLD_of_FOL.rst

 A FOL is a central M0 data-structure, maintained by every node where M0 core is deployed and serving multiple goals:

-- it is used by a node data-base component to implement local transactions through WAL logging;
+- It is used by a node data-base component to implement local transactions through WAL logging;

-- it is used by DTM to implement distributed transactions.
+- It is used by DTM to implement distributed transactions.
 DTM uses FOL for multiple purposes internally:

-  - on a node where a transaction originates: for replay;
+  - On a node where a transaction originates: for replay;

-  - on a node where a transaction update is executed: for undo, redo and for replay (sending redo requests to recovering nodes);
+  - On a node where a transaction update is executed: for undo, redo and for replay (sending redo requests to recovering nodes);

-  - to determine when a transaction becomes stable;
+  - To determine when a transaction becomes stable;

-- it is used by a cache pressure handler to determine what cached updates have to be re-integrated into upward caches;
+- It is used by a cache pressure handler to determine what cached updates have to be re-integrated into upward caches;

-- it is used by FDML to feed file system updates to FOL consumers asynchronously;
+- It is used by FDML to feed file system updates to FOL consumers asynchronously;

-- more generally, a FOL is used by various components (snapshots, addb, etc.) to consistently reconstruct the system state as at a certain moment in the (logical) past.
+- More generally, a FOL is used by various components (snapshots, addb, etc.) to consistently reconstruct the system state as at a certain moment in the (logical) past.

 Roughly speaking, a FOL is a partially ordered collection of FOL records, each corresponding to (part of) a consistent modification of file system state.
 A FOL record contains information determining durability of the modification (how many volatile and persistent copies it has and where, etc.) and dependencies between modifications, among other things.
 When a client node has to modify a file system state to serve a system call from a user, it places a record in its (possibly volatile) FOL.
 The record keeps track of operation state: has it been re-integrated to servers, has it been committed on the servers, etc. A server, on receiving a request to execute an update on a client behalf, inserts a record, describing the request into its FOL.
 Eventually, FOL is purged to reclaim storage, culling some of the records.